abdulazeem1357/OTAppAutomation/README.md

 The test automation project will then run and generate the test reports in the specified format (Allure, TestNG, or Cucumber).

-## HTML Report using Allure Combine
+## HTML Report using Allure Single HTML File
 ### Pre-requisite
 1. Allure should be installed and configured on the system.
 2. Allure-combine should be installed and configured on the system.